-The Finance/Audit Committee will meet prior to the Board of Trustees meeting on May 8, 2004.
-A report will be presented.
+Finance/Audit Committee Chair Pat Hoehn reported that the committee met prior to the Board of Trustees meeting on May 8, 2004.
+The committee heard a follow-up to a report on internal controls presented at the committee's meeting of March 4, 2004.